slead/Ignite/readme.md

 The default admin username is _admin@ignitetalks.io_ with password _password_.
 This allows full access to the Admin console at [http://localhost:3000/admin](http://localhost:3000/admin)

-From this panel, the administrator can add, edit and delete the Videos, Events (e.g. Ignite Seattle) and Upcoming Events (e.g. Ignite Seattle 27)
+From this panel, the administrator can add, edit and delete the Videos, Events (e.g. Ignite Seattle) and Upcoming Events (e.g. Ignite Seattle 27).

-A non-admin user _test@ignitetalks.io_ with password _password_ allows this user to propose videos, Events and Upcoming Events.
-These are not published until an Administrator publishes them via the Admin page.
+The admin user may create other users, who will then have the ability to create new Videos and Upcomings.
+The new users will only have write permission to the events to which they have been granted access (TODO)

 ##Deploy to Heroku